Are you interested in exploring the field of Occupational Therapy? Here are some resources to find out about the field.

 - The need for the TOEFL will be assessed based on information provided by the applicant on the application for admission.
 If required, a score of 100 (Internet Based Test) must be achieved and official score results must be provided.

 - Evidence of 40 to 70 hours (minimum) work or volunteer experience demonstrating an understanding of the occupational therapist's role and maturity in career choice.
+The hours are recorded in OTCAS.
+There is no SMU form to fill out.

 - Three letters of reference are required.
 The first should be from a person who has known you in an academic or professional setting.
 The second letter must be from an occupational therapist who has supervised you as a paid or volunteer worker in an active clinical setting.
 The third letter may be from an academic, professional, or clinical source.
 All letters are to be submitted as part of the application found on the OTCAS website.
 Note: If the recommendation from the occupational therapist is not available at the time of the application deadline, it must be submitted prior to or at the point of interview.